MillatSakib/JS_Note_Using_Obsidian/Readme.md

 From this note you can learn about full feature of Java script.
 When I make this note I follow the Java script documentation of `w3schools`.
-So If you can understand the `w3school` documentation then you can learn from there.
+So If you can understand the `w3school` documentation then you can learn from there.![[Pasted image 20240201151948.png]]